ori-drs/oxford_spires_dataset/README.md

 Please refer to Angular's guide for contributing(https://github.com/angular/angular/blob/22b96b96902e1a42ee8c5e807720424abad3082a/CONTRIBUTING.md).

 ### Formatting
-We use [Ruff](https://github.com/astral-sh/ruff) as the formatter and linter.
+We use [Ruff](https://github.com/astral-sh/ruff) as the formatter and linter for Python, and Clang for C++.
 Installing the `pre-commit` will format and lint your code before you commit:

 ```bash
 $ pip install pre-commit